How to Get a Credit Card With No Credit History

 Apply for a Store Credit Card

-Retail store credit cards have a reputation for approving credit card applications for people with no credit.
-You’re more likely to get approval from the "closed-loop cards that do not have a Visa or MasterCard brand.
+Retail store credit card issuers have a reputation for approving credit card applications for people with no credit.
+You’re more likely to get approval from the "closed-loop cards" that do not have a Visa or MasterCard brand.
 You won't be able to use the credit card outside that particular store, but it will give you a chance to jump-start your credit history.
 Beware, though, as retail store credit cards have low credit limits and high interest rates.
-Keep your balance low and pay it off quickly to avoid paying a lot of interest.
+Keep your balance low and pay it off quickly to avoid racking up a lot of interest.

 Get a Secured Credit Card

 Secured credit cards are the go-to cards for people who can’t get approved for a traditional credit card.
-There’s nothing wrong with having a secured credit card as long as you pick one that reports to the major credit bureaus and has few fees.
+Nothing is wrong with having a secured credit card as long as you pick one that reports to the major credit bureaus and has few fees.

 Get a Co-Signer

 If you can’t get a credit card on your own, you may be able to take advantage of someone else’s good credit.
-You could get someone with a job and good credit to apply with you, but be aware that getting a credit card with a cosigner has drawbacks.
+You could get someone with a job and good credit to apply with you, but be aware that getting a credit card with a co-signer has drawbacks.
 You have another person involved with your finances, watching your purchases, and making sure you pay the credit card.
-If you’re not responsible with the credit card, i.e. you miss payments or max out the card, the cosigner’s credit is affected, too.
+If you’re not responsible with the credit card—if you miss payments or max out the card—the co-signer’s credit is affected, too.
 Think carefully before you get a credit card with someone else.